Accounts deceivable: Email scam costliest type of cybercrime | WTOP News

 Nothing close to those efforts has been deployed against BEC fraud despite the huge financial losses.

-If the U.S. were to launch a whole-of-government response to BEC fraud, it almost certainly would focus heavily on Nigeria.
-Nowhere are BEC fraudsters more active than in Africa’s most populous nation, where scammers have able to operate almost unchecked for decades.

-Ramon Abbas, a well-known social Nigerian media influencer who went by Hushpuppi, had more than 2 million followers on Instagram before he was arrested in Dubai.
+Ramon Abbas, a well-known Nigerian social media influencer who went by Ray Hushpuppi, had more than 2 million followers on Instagram before he was arrested in Dubai.
 Abbas’ social media posts showed him living a life of total luxury, complete with private jets, ultra-expensive cars and high-end clothes and watches.

 “I hope someday I will be inspiring more young people to join me on this path,” read one Instagram post by Abbas, who pleaded guilty in the U.S. to international money laundering related to BEC and other cybercrimes last year.
 His sentencing is currently set for July.